-Recommended eradication and containment options include capture by hand or handheld nets and trapping using Cathedral traps, or if conditions allow, Opera traps, Basking traps and landing nets.
+Recommended eradication and containment options include capture by hand or handheld nets and trapping using Cathedral traps, or if conditions allow, Basking traps and landing nets.
 Shooting may also be an option if the sliders are present in high volumes.

 The following notice applies to the images (above) owned by NSW Department of Primary Industries (DPI):

 DPI photographs from this photo gallery may be reproduced and used for in-house, educational and non-commercial purposes without further permission.